meleyal/generative-music-with-javascript/docs/examples/walker.md

 This probably sounds like the bleeps and bloops you imagine when you hear the phrase "computer generated music".
 At strict intervals and constant velocity the results sound rather mechanical.

+In addition to hearing the results, it can also be useful to visualize what's being generated, which will be useful later as our examples get more complicated.

 ## More randomness